 If the horse is not loose and swinging through his back, the overall frame and impression will be false, and a good judge will spot this immediately.

-In the dressage test, exercises such as ‘free walk on a long rein’ and ‘allow the horse to stretch’ are designed to illustrate whether the horse is working forward through his back or not.
 Use these tests at home too to see whether your sleepy equine has genuinely begun to work forwards to the contact.

 7 Simple Steps To Boost Your Dressage Scores